 As a Department, the Outdoor Education staff are keen to connect with as many of the academic subjects as possible.
 The partnership with the English Department in their exploration of Robert MacFarlane’s book The Lost Words is a shining example of this, seeking to inspire a new generation of younger pupils to learn more about the world around us.

 Merchiston is ideally situated to take advantage of the surrounding countryside.
 We have easy access to the Pentland Hills and the Water of Leith for mountain biking, walking and hill running, and we are only a short drive from the Lammermuir Hills, Glentress and the Borders.
 The Edinburgh International Climbing Arena (the largest indoor climbing wall in the world) is a 15-minute drive away and there are two other indoor climbing venues close to the school: Eden Rock and Alien Rock.
 We also have access to two outdoor crags within 45 minutes of the School and good transport links to bigger climbing venues in the Lake District and Northumberland.
-Sailing and paddling activities take place on the nearby Firth of Forth, whilst hill walking and winter mountaineering trips see us cross the Forth Bridge and head up to the Highlands.
+Sailing and paddling activities take place on the nearby Firth of Forth.
+We use the facilities and equipment at the Whiteadder Watersports Centre for kayaking, paddleboarding and windsurfing, along with Edinburgh University's outdoor centre, Firbush Point, which is available to us for residential and adventure day trips.
+Hill walking and winter mountaineering trips see us cross the Forth Bridge and head up to the Highlands.

 Available in the Summer Term.
 Follow the link to the sailing section of the website for details.

 Many of the above activities are provided by qualified full-time members of the School staff.
 In some cases, we contract out to relevant AALA-licensed providers.